 There’s a lot of different myths about how a horse’s vision works and what they can and can’t see, some people will argue that they don’t have depth perception while others will insist that they can only see in black and white.
-While we’re still a long way off of fully understand how a horse’s eye works we’ve come a long way in our awareness of how they see the world.
+While we’re still a long way off of fully understanding how a horse’s eye works we’ve come a long way in our awareness of how they see the world.

 How does a horse’s vision work?

-Like so many other predated mammals a horse’s eyes are positioned laterally which means they’re on the side of their head instead of on the front (like ours our), this helps to give them a better, and wider, field of vision so they’re able to spot any possible danger and react long before it arrives.
+Like so many other predated mammals a horse’s eyes are positioned laterally which means they’re on the side of their head instead of on the front (like ours are), this helps to give them a better, and wider, field of vision so they’re able to spot any possible danger and react long before it arrives.
 That doesn’t mean that they can’t see objects that are close to them though.

-As is the case with most animal’s eyes, the exception the skate (the only animal that can’t see color), a horse’s eye is made up of rods and cones that help them to see in low light as well as much higher light levels but that is only part of how a horse’s vision works.
+As is the case with most animal’s eyes, with the exception of the skate (the only animal that can’t see color), a horse’s eye is made up of rods and cones that help them to see in low light as well as much higher light levels but that is only part of how a horse’s vision works.

 - Rods – Responsible for an animal’s perception of light (or scotopic vision), they allow horses to see in low light.